shtse8/FireSchema/memory-bank/progress.md

 - Refinements to Dart `fromJson`/`toJson` for complex nested types.
 - Refinements to `AddData`/`UpdateData` types (especially Dart defaults/read-only).
-- Comprehensive testing (unit tests for runtimes, integration tests).
+- Comprehensive testing (unit tests for runtimes - infrastructure ready, integration tests - infrastructure ready).
 - Robust error handling and reporting.
 - Documentation improvements (advanced usage, schema details).

 **Current Status:** The core code structure for the runtime libraries and the updated generators/templates is in place.
 The build process has been refined, documentation (`README.md`) and examples (`examples/`) have been updated, and the generator successfully produces code using the runtime approach.
-The next steps involve testing the generated output with the runtime libraries and addressing integration.
+Basic test infrastructure is now in place for the runtime libraries.
+The next steps involve writing actual unit and integration tests, and addressing further runtime refinements.

 **Known Issues:**